Format(s):

 SIG Perspectives

-Three articles have been grouped, all centering around quality of life: at end of life, following a stroke, and among individuals with voice disorders.
+This course is composed of three articles that center around quality of life: at end of life, following a stroke, and among individuals with voice disorders.

 Format(s):